mohsafaei/DEAs/README.md

+<p>This repository contains the cores related to the research article titled <a href="https://doi.org/10.1016/j.euromechsol.2024.105540"><b>In silico actuation performance investigation of dielectric elastomers with TPMS geometries</b></a>,which is published at <i>European Journal of Mechanics - A/Solids.</i>
+The picture below denotes a brief insight to this work

 ![Alt text](img/Intro.png)

-<p>This repository contains the cores related to the research article titled <a href="https://doi.org/10.1016/j.euromechsol.2024.105540"><b>In silico actuation performance investigation of dielectric elastomers with TPMS geometries</b></a>,which is published at <i>European Journal of Mechanics - A/Solids.</i>
+In the following, the details about this project is denoted.
+Also, the codes explanation and the way the are run is provided.

 Part of the code for creating TPMS structures was developed by:<br/>
 - **Fayyaz Nosouhi**: [email](dehnavifn@gmail.com), **Saeed Khaleghi**: [email](saeedkhaleghi123@gmail.com) </br>